NBA G League: Team ownership and NBA affiliations

 In some cases, the hybrid affiliation led to the parent team buying their affiliate's franchise outright.
-On March 24, 2015, the Utah Jazz purchased their affiliate, the Idaho Stampede, and after one more season in Boise relocated the team to Salt Lake City.
-On April 11, 2016, the Phoenix Suns purchased their affiliate, the Bakersfield Jam, and announced the immediate relocation of the team to Prescott Valley, Arizona, as the Northern Arizona Suns beginning with the 2016–17 season.
-On October 20, 2016, the Sacramento Kings bought the majority ownership of their affiliate of the previous eight seasons, the Reno Bighorns, and would eventually move the team to Stockton, California as the Stockton Kings after the 2017–18 season.
-On December 14, 2016, the Magic purchased their affiliate, the Erie BayHawks, with the intention to relocate the team to Lakeland, Florida, in 2017.
+On March 24, 2015, the Utah Jazz purchased their affiliate, the Idaho Stampede, and, after one more season in Boise, moved the team to Salt Lake City.
+On April 11, 2016, the Phoenix Suns purchased their affiliate, the Bakersfield Jam, and announced the immediate move of the team to Prescott Valley, Arizona, as the Northern Arizona Suns beginning with the 2016–17 season.
+On October 20, 2016, the Sacramento Kings bought the majority ownership of their affiliate of the previous eight seasons, the Reno Bighorns, and would eventually move the team to Stockton, California, as the Stockton Kings after the 2017–18 season.
+On December 14, 2016, the Magic purchased their affiliate, the Erie BayHawks, with the intention to move the team to Lakeland, Florida, in 2017.
 In 2017, the Miami Heat purchased the controlling interest in the Sioux Falls Skyforce after being its primary affiliate since 2013.
-On February 21, 2019, the Atlanta Hawks relocated the second incarnation of the Erie BayHawks to College Park, Georgia, becoming the College Park Skyhawks.
-In July 2019, the Boston Celtics acquired its affiliate, the Maine Red Claws, then became the Maine Celtics in 2021.
-In 2021, the Detroit Pistons relocated the Northern Arizona Suns to Detroit and renamed the team as the Motor City Cruise.
-The Grand Rapids Drive, previously affiliated by the Pistons, then agreed to a new affiliation with the Denver Nuggets, renaming the team to the Grand Rapids Gold.
-On April 8, 2021, the third and final incarnation of the Erie BayHawks, affiliated by the New Orleans Pelicans, was relocated to Birmingham, Alabama and became the Birmingham Squadron.
+In July 2019, the Boston Celtics acquired its affiliate, the Maine Red Claws, which became the Maine Celtics in 2021.

-Some teams may also not have an affiliation at all.
-On December 12, 2019, NBA commissioner Adam Silver announced that current Liga Nacional de Baloncesto Profesional team, Capitanes de Ciudad de México would be joining the NBA G League in the 2020–21 season on a five-year agreement, making it the NBA's first team based in Mexico.
-Due to the restrictions of the COVID-19 pandemic, a normal 2020–21 season did not occur and the Capitanes' debut was then delayed to the 2021–22 season.
-On April 16, 2020, the NBA launched a new development program for elite, up-and-coming prospects to prepare them for the NBA.
-Part of the new program is a new team called the NBA G League Ignite, which began play in the 2020-21 season.
+Since 2020, the league added two teams without affiliation, one of which is still operational.
+On December 12, 2019, the Mexico City Capitanes, which had been playing in the Liga Nacional de Baloncesto Profesional, was announced as joining the NBA G League as an independent team in the 2020–21 season on a five-year agreement.
+The COVID-19 pandemic prevented a normal 2020–21 season and delayed the Capitanes' debut to the 2021–22 season.
+On April 16, 2020, the NBA launched a development program for NBA prospects and a new unaffiliated team called the NBA G League Ignite, which began play in the 2020–21 season.
+The Ignite team folded after the 2023–24 season.